nathanlong85/weather_forecast/README.md

 ## Notes to the Reviewers

 In order to showcase my Rails skills, I opted for doing all of the form validations on the server-side instead of going the JavaScript route.
+Also, I realize that API keys typically don't just go in the code to be seen by anybody.
+But it seemed ok in this situation as they aren't important and there's no secrets system in place to use.

 Additionally, I'm sure it would make sense to take a closer look at the Geocoding results and offer the user more options to select the correct location if more than one is returned.
 That would make a great feature request for later.